FIN-017: Consistent Treatment of Sponsored Program CostsDate: 01/12/2018 Status: Final

 Facilities and Administrative (F&A) Costs (Indirect Costs):

-Costs that are incurred for common or joint objectives benefiting more than one cost objective and therefore cannot be identified readily and specifically with a particular cost objective, a sponsored project, an instructional activity, or any other institutional activity.
+Costs that are incurred for common or joint objectives benefiting more than one cost objective and therefore cannot be identified readily and specifically with a particular cost objective, a sponsored program, an instructional activity, or any other institutional activity.

 A grant, contract, or cooperative agreement received directly from a Federal agency as well as federally funded sub-awards received by the University from other organizations.